Shreyash1811/Shreyash1811.github.io/_pages/about.md

 - **Data Visualization:** Story telling with aesthetically pleasing Visualization and best practices to narrate a data story to varying audiences.
 - **Data Mining:** Machine Learning concepts and practices used in large organizations to make the best use of growing data availability.
 - **Data Engineering:** Theoretical and practical implementation of Database management and Graph Network theory with business cases in different domains ranging from economics and agriculture to stock market.
 - **Corporate Finance and Accounting:** Advance concepts of Finance and Accounting with financial analysis and modelling on real world case studies dealing with merger and acquisitions and forecast value evaluation.
+[Case Study](https://github.com/Shreyash1811/Finance_case_study)
-- **Industrial Economics and strategy:** Studied concepts and impacts of Macro & Micro economy, consumer behavior,  economic value creation , Value-based strategies etc.
+- **Industrial Economics and strategy:** Studied concepts and impacts of Macro & Micro economy, consumer behavior, economic value creation and Value-based strategies.
+Learned analysis techniques like Five Forces Model, Demand and Supply Analysis, Porter’s Competitive Strategy Framework PEST analysis and SWOT analysis.
+[Netflix Research Paper](https://github.com/Shreyash1811/Industrial-Economics-and-strategy)
-- **Business Courses:** Project Management (SCRUM Practices and understanding Waterfall and Agile methodologies), Global Innovation (Strategies to manage and coordinate Global projects), Management of Information System, Organizational behavior.
+- **Business Courses:** Project Management (SCRUM Practices and understanding Waterfall and Agile methodologies), Global Innovation (Strategies to manage and coordinate Global projects) [Target Global Business Research Paper](https://github.com/Shreyash1811/Global-Innovation), Management of Information System, Organizational behavior.

 <a id = "ex"></a>
 <!--!# Work Experience : -->